Connor Hellebuyck: Becoming the starter (2016–2019)

 Hellebuyck and the Jets qualified for the 2018 Stanley Cup playoffs for the first time since 2015, after finishing second overall in the Central Division.
-Hellebuyck made his playoff debut in the Jets' round one series against the Minnesota Wild.
+Hellebuyck made his playoff debut in the Jets' first round series against the Minnesota Wild.
 Over five games against the Wild, Hellebuyck recorded two shutouts to lead the Jets to their first playoff series win in franchise history.
-Hellebuyck then set another franchise record by making 47 saves in Game 1 of the second round against the Nashville Predators.
+Hellebuyck then set another franchise record by making 47 saves in game 1 of the second round against the Nashville Predators.
 This was the most saves in a playoff game in Jets/ Thrashers' franchise history.
 While the series was pushed to seven games, Hellebuyck made 36 saves in the 5–1 win to lead the Jets to the Western Conference final.
 Once the Jets were eliminated from the playoffs, Hellebuyck signed a six-year, $37 million contract extension.

 In the first year of his new contract, Hellebuyck failed to match the success of his previous season.
-Through the first 23 games of the 2018–19 season, Hellebuyck maintained a 9-7-1 record, with a 2.98 GAA, and a .907 save percentage.
+Through the first 23 games of the 2018–19 season, Hellebuyck maintained a 9–7–1 record, with a 2.98 GAA, and a .907 save percentage.
 As such, the Jets began relying more on backup Laurent Brossoit, who had a 4–1–1 record.
 Hellebuyck continued to struggle early in the season until November when he improved his record to 13–8–1.
 However, head coach Paul Maurice continued to rely on both Hellebuyck and Brossoit, saying: "We've got a luxury here....We've got two goaltenders that we really feel confident in playing."
 On December 31, 2018, Hellebuyck recorded his 100th career win against the Edmonton Oilers.
 By the NHL's bye week in late January, Hellebuyck ranked third among goaltenders with 21 wins.
 Through the month of March, Hellebuyck continued to improve and maintained a 2.62 GAA and a .922 save percentage.
 He also played in his 200th career NHL game on March 10, 2019, against the Washington Capitals.
 After earning his 14th career NHL shutout on March 23, Hellebuyck and the Jets qualified for the 2019 Stanley Cup playoffs.
 They faced off against the St. Louis Blues in the first round, where they fell in six games.
 Hellebuyck finished the 2018–19 regular season with 34 wins and 23 losses through 63 games.